Horslunde

 Horslunde is a village on the island of Lolland in south-eastern Denmark.
-In January 2025, its population was 582.
-Horslunde is now part of Lolland Municipality and belongs to Region Zealand.
+In January 2026, it had a population of 573.
+Horslunde is located northeast of Nakskov, and 29 km northwest of the municipality seat Maribo.
+Formerly a part of Ravnsborg, it is now in Lolland Municipality and belongs to Region Zealand.

-Sites of interest in Horslunde include Reventlow-Museet Pederstrup and the town's three churches:Horslunde Church, Nøbbet Church, and Nordlunde Church.
+Sites of interest in Horslunde include Reventlow-Museet Pederstrup, Reventlow Asylum, and the town's three churches: Horslunde Church, Nøbbet Church, and Nordlunde Church.